mosaicml/composer/docs/source/trainer/time.rst

 batch of data is read, the timer accumulates the total number of samples and/or tokens consumed.

-By default, we attempt to infer the number of samples in a batch:
+By default, we attempt to infer the number of samples based on the batch type:

-- If the batch is a :class:`torch.Tensor`, the size of its first dimension is used.
+- If :class:`torch.Tensor`, the size of its first dimension is used.
-- If the batch is a ``list`` or ``tuple``, the size of its first dimension is used.
+- If ``list`` or ``tuple``, the size of its first dimension is used.
 As such, all elements must have the same first dimension size.
-- If the batch is a ``dict``, the size of its first dimension is used.
+- If ``dict``, the size of its first dimension is used.
 As such, all elements must have the same first dimension size

 Users can supply their own ``get_num_samples_in_batch`` method to the trainer via the :class:`.DataSpec` for more complicated datasets: